How to maintain roof vent

 How often should I clean my roof vents?

-What should I look for when inspecting my roof vents?
+What tools do I need to clean my roof vents?

-When should I call a professional for roof vent maintenance?
+When should I call a professional to maintain my roof vents?

 Connect with certified professionals in your area